 It spells out the standards of behaviour by which we try to manage the organisation.
 We expect and require that all managers and employees of Farla apply the same standards in their dealings with other people and organisations.

 We are in business to create shareholder value by developing and marketing products of quality, reputation, performance, style and value and by selling them on fair terms to our customers.

 To build long term sustainable shareholder value, we need to implement our vision to develop a category leading brand.
 We will do this honestly, fairly and with respect for people and the natural environment.
-We are committed to continual improvement in all areas of our business and business practices, and set ourselves measureable targets which we monitor via our Quality Management System meetings.
+We are committed to continual improvement in all areas of our business and business practices, and set ourselves measurable targets which we monitor via our Quality Management System meetings.

 To continue to grow and prosper we will need, increasingly, to build partnerships with our customers and suppliers.
 Such partnerships must be based on mutual trust and we will earn our partners’ trust by operating according to the principles laid out in this document.

 There are a number of categories of people and organisations who are affected by our actions and to whom we have responsibilities.
 These include our employees, our customers, our suppliers, other business partners (such as licensees, distributors and joint venture partners) and the wider community.
 These are, of course, in addition to our shareholders, the owners of the business, to whom we have the responsibility to protect their investment and to make sure that they receive an appropriate return.

 Status of this Code

 This Code has over-riding status in governing the standards of our business behaviour.
 All contracts entered into by Farla should be consistent with it.
 If there are any inconsistencies, we are required to act in accordance with this Code’s standards rather than any lower standards set out in such contracts.

 In running our business, Farla is required to observe the standards of conduct set out below.